F1248/OpenCore-Legacy-Patcher/docs/WINDOWS.md

 * Note 1: For machines with dedicated drives for Windows, having different partitions for OpenCore is not required.
 * Note 2: Having different partitions for OpenCore is not required if the Windows boot files detected by the stock Boot Picker are removed.
 See "Removing the Windows option from the stock Boot Picker" for further information.
-* Note 3: We recommend uninstalling OpenCore from the ESP/EFI Partition when you create this new OpenCore partition to avoid confusion when selecting OpenCore builds in the Mac's Boot Picker.
+* Note 3: We recommend uninstalling OpenCore from the ESP/EFI Partition when you create this new OpenCore partition to avoid confusion when selecting OpenCore builds in the Mac Boot Picker.

 ![](../images/windows-partition-2.png)